Harvey Averne: Recording career

-Producing Career and CoCo Records
+Producing career and CoCo Records

 In addition to his involvement with the Fania label, Averne had other equally important projects that were also well received.
-In 1969 he produced, directed and mixed The Queen Does Her Own Thing for the extremely popular Cuban artist La Lupe.
+In 1969 he produced, directed and mixed The Queen Does Her Own Thing for the reowned Cuban artist La Lupe.
 The album was released on Roulette/Tico Records and included the hit single "Se Acabo" (Once We Loved).
 In addition, he produced and mixed The Harvey Averne Barrio Band and Toro albums, for Heavy Duty/Fania and CoCo Records, respectively.
 During his tenure at Fania he either produced or supervised recordings by Ray Barretto, Willie Colon, Orquesta Harlow, Hector Lavoe, Ismael Miranda, Bobby Valentin, Mongo Santamaria, Johnny Pacheco, Roberto Roena, Joe Bataan, Ralfi Pagan, The Latinaires, and George Guzman, among others.
 While maintaining a managerial position as vice president, Averne was still signed to the label as a recording artist and producer (a rarity back then), and freelanced on various productions for Scepter/Wand, Heavy Duty, Uptite and Atlantic Records as well.
 He was later named Executive Vice President of Fania's new subsidiary Vaya Records.
 At Vaya he worked closely with such artists as Celia Cruz, Cheo Feliciano, Richie Ray & Bobby Cruz, Bobby Rodriguez y La Compañia, and Markolino Dimond (which featured Angel Canales's singing debut).
 Averne ran the Vaya label through 1971, and was responsible for all administrative functions and production.